"What are you doing! This is no time to be reading!"

 "Yes," Daelo said, his hands dancing over the shifting light patterns of the control board.
 "The prison is clear and the greenhouse and machine shop are ninety-eight percent evacuated!
 We've got to be ready to go as soon as the Prophet and his forces come on board!"

-D'lesh reluctantly handed the pages to Jadaar.
+D'lesh reluctantly handed the pages to him.
 "Nothing important.
 Just some drawings."
 She looked faintly apprehensive.
 "Is it the orcs that are attacking?"

 "No," Jadaar said, tucking the folded papers into his belt.
 "A new enemy.
 Something called Sindorei."

-M'gaan, the small-horned junior engineer, had surreptitiously put the papers she held on the floor and was using her hoof to slide them out of sight under the navigation console.
+M'gaan, the small-horned junior engineer, had surreptitiously put the papers she held on the floor.
+She was now nonchalantly pushing them out of sight under the navigation console with her hoof.

 "Stop that," Artificer Daelo said to her without taking his eyes or hands from the navigation controls.
 "I know full well that Standby Duty is tediously uneventful—I did it myself for years—but I also cannot stress how important it is that you and your wife never to forget how great a responsibility it is.
 We are hunted, and must always be ready to flee."